webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

                                              codes to be treated as rate-limited
                                             /blocked responses
                                                 [array] [default: [403,429,503]]
-      --rateLimitOnMatch                    One or more rules of format <regex>
-                                            or <regex>:<status code> to match on
+      --rateLimitOnMatch                    One or more rules in the format <reg ex> or <regex>:<status code> matched
-                                             page to mark page as rate limited.
-                                            If no status provided, matches only
-                                            apply for that status code
+                                             against page text to determine if a page is rate limited.
+If a status i s provided, only matches if the resp onse has the specified status
                           [array] [default: ["src=\"/_Incapsula_Resource?:200"]]
       --rateLimitTimeout                    Time in seconds to track rate limite d count for before resetting